PaulJManoogian/Focus/README.md

 [Focus](https://github.com/ayoisaiah/focus)

 ## Purpose
 I created this version of the tool to have a C# version which will run on a Windows machine.
-The code will run only in console mode (just to keep the application simple), and offers a menu system and command line functionality.
+The code runs only in console mode (just to keep the application simple), but offers a menu system and command line functionality.
+The data file where the tasks are stored is called `tasks.txt`.
+The intention here is to keep the entire solution simple and easy to update and maintain.

-Using the tool is simple.
+#### Using the tool is simple.
 Here are some examples:

 ```
 Focus -w 20 -b 5 -s 4 --task "Work Entry" --tag "Tag Entry"